serega25511/kiwimp_alyx/README.md

 In the future, there will be more documentation regarding the config file.

+The server must set a username and host password.
+If a player connects with this username, they will be required to use the host password rather than the default password.
+This is to prevent players from spoofing the host, however this is ignored on listen servers.

 The following config file should be saved as ``config.json`` in the root directory of ``kiwimp_alyx``:
 ```json
 {